ritchiean/nimo-markdown-cv/index.md

 *Optical Inspection Engineer in Electroluminescence*
 - Developed an automated panel screening system that enhanced operator efficiency
-- Optimized the procedure for handling abnormalities in optical inspection machine operations
 - Collaborated with cross-functional teams to successfully launch multiple advanced OLED products